Skip to content

 One line final decision by the judge.

-This was also a big surprise for me to know how the judicial system works.
+This was also a big surprise for me to know how the judicial system works in the USA.

-I’m bringing these aforementioned two cases here just to smell the perception of ordinary people with various other professions towards politics and the judicial system.
+I’m bringing these cases here just to realize the perception of ordinary people with various other professions towards politics and the judicial system.

-How does it happen?
+How does it happen in the USA?
 I have no clue, I’m still studying this.

 This may be one of the reasons that american economy is still so vibrant that none of the organizations or businesses are politicized.

-My one line understanding is this: if we politicize the workplace where we work for a living then it is highly likely that we become addicted to politics.
+My understanding coming from Nepal is this, Nepal is transitioning from least developed country to a developing nation now: if we politicize any workplace where ordinary people work for a living then it is highly likely that we are addicted to politics.

-One way to get rid of addiction from politics, religion or sex is twist a question away from “I and my.”
+One way to get rid of addiction from politics, religion and sex is twist a question away from “I and my.”

-Once we do this we generally get completely different answers because our ego doesn’t control us.
+Once we practice this we generally get completely different answers because our ego doesn’t control our thinking.

-If we reorder or rephrase the same question excluding ‘I and my’, we get a distant view of life, even though the motive of the question still remains the same.
+If we rephrase the same question removing ‘I and my’, we get a distant view of life, even though the motive of the question still remains the same.

 With this approach, in many cases we solve very difficult problems, especially political and religious problems, there are many examples of it.

-Once we reorder the same question, different parts of the brain trigger and we get completely different answers.
+Once we rephrase the same question, different parts of the brain trigger and our blind spots get clear.

-Remember, when we argue or when we confront, we lose our control, this is normal and natural.
+When we argue or when we confront in the same question, we lose our control, this is normal and natural.

-In life how we react to what happens determines who we are.
+In life how we react to what happens determines who we are and where we going.

-By the time we react, we already rearrange our thoughts, we rearrange our expressions more than what we initially had.
+By the time we react the question, we already reorganize our thoughts, we rethink our expressions more than what we initially had.

-Once we take a question or answer away from us personally, we become more free and accepted.
+Once we take a question or answer away from us personally, we become more clear and flexible.

 Why does Elon Musk, founder and CEO of Tesla, think such a humongous and unpredictable task?

-Why does he think 200 or 500 hundred years from now?
+Why does Musk think 200 hundred years from now?

-He thinks of colonizing mars for human settlement, because he is taking both questions and answers far away from him, because 200 or 500 years from now, he won’t be alive.
+Elon Musk thinks of colonizing mars for human settlement, because he is taking both questions and answers far away from him personally, because 200 years from now, he won’t be alive.
 We all won’t be alive.
 Legacy also comes into play when we go far personally from our question and answers.
+I strongly recommend to read Elon Musk biography by Walter Isaacson.

-The world we are living in right now is made by those who twisted the existence then, who ventured the unknown question, and those who thought about the uncomfortable question in their own new way.
+The truth is, the world we are living in right now is made by those who rephrased and reordered the existence then, who ventured many unknown questions, and who welcomed many uncomfortable questions in their own new ways.

-Rearrange the sofas in your living room, your mind says, wow, it’s gorgeous because your mind identifies the new creation.
+Rearrange the furnitures in your house, your mind says, wow, it’s gorgeous because your mind sees the new pattern.

-Renew, refresh, reshuffle, reselect, reshelf, redecorate; all they have amazing things in common.
+Renew, rephrase, refresh, reshuffle, reselect, reorganize, redecorate; all they have novel things in common.

 They help to see things from different angles.